Alessandro Cutrona

-Alessandro Cutrona is an American politician and attorney serving as a member of the Ohio House of Representatives from the 58th district.
-Cutrona was nominated to the House on May 28, 2020, succeeding Don Manning.
+Alessandro Cutrona is an American politician and attorney serving as a member of the Ohio Senate for the 33rd District.
+Cutrona is a Republican.

 Early life and education

 Cutrona was born and raised in the Mahoning Valley.
 He graduated from Canfield High School in 2008.
 He earned a Bachelor of Arts degree in political science and history from Youngstown State University, followed by a Juris Doctor from the Case Western Reserve University School of Law.

 Career

-Cutrona was nominated to the House on May 28, 2020, succeeding Don Manning.
-He is a member of the Criminal Justice, Heath, Agriculture and Rural Development Committees.
-Cutrona is a Republican.
+An attorney by trade, Cutrona was appointed to the Ohio House of Representatives on May 28, 2020, succeeding Don Manning, who had died in March of that year.
+In the November 2020 election, Cutrona successfully kept his seat, defeating Democratic challenger Chris Stanley 61% to 39%.

+Cutrona won re-election in 2022, defeating Democratic challenger Bruce Neff 57% to 43%.

+On June 26, 2024, Cutrona was appointed to the Ohio Senate as senator for the 33rd District following the election of then-senator Michael Rulli to the U.S. House of Representatives in Ohio's 2024 6th Congressional District special election.